JustClutchGit/google-ai-cmd-prompt/README.md

 # Google AI Command Prompt
 This program uses a Google AI Studio API Key to communicate in CMD prompt and allows the user to chat with **LearnLM 1.5 Pro Experimental**.
-This entire program was made with** Google LLMs**, and most credit goes to the LLMs, as I have slightly modified the code.
+This entire program was made with **Google LLMs**, and most credit goes to the LLMs, as I have slightly modified the code.
+All image credits of the Gemini logo or text go to Google.

 #### Models Available:
 - **LearnLM 1.5 Pro Experimental**